-The second metric (M.SA1.ServiceValidation.2) is the number of staged rollout tests undertaken by each NGI per project quarter, is shown in Table 2 (and in Figure 5).
+The second metric (M.SA1.ServiceValidation.2) is the number of staged rollout tests undertaken by each NGI per project quarter, is shown in Table 2 (and in Figure 4).
 For each NGI there maybe one or more Early Adopter teams, so the integrated result is taken.
-The number of components that go into the process varies with the SW providers releases and updates.